AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 ![Top Lights][toplights]

 The last part of the packaging is the top light and brackets.
-The brackets here re the legs that attach to the shelf and hold it off the ground.
+The brackets here are the legs that attach to the shelf and hold it off the ground.
 The light will be installed above the top level of plants.

 ## Summary